- About ICAN

 - Align the atlas efforts of the Network partners in order that interoperability can be facilitated.

-- Engage with other relevant international projects and developments.
+- Engage with other relevant international IODE projects and developments as well as relevant activites outside of IODE.

 - Involve representatives of the relevant user communities to help in tailoring coastal web atlases to their needs.